 Since 1982, Lowell has also chaired the Milken Family Foundation, which he co-founded to discover and advance inventive, effective ways of helping people help themselves and those around them lead productive and satisfying lives—the most conducive means to accomplish these goals being education.
 Among the Foundation's hallmark initiatives, Lowell created the Milken Educator Awards to celebrate, elevate and activate exemplary teachers and principals.
-Guided by the philosophy that the most talented in the profession should be honored and emulated—as they are in film, sports and many other fields—the Awards have surprised over 2,800 educators since 1987 with individual, unrestricted $25,000 rewards, presented during all-school ceremonies filled with cheering students, colleagues, distinguished officials and media.
+Guided by the philosophy that the most talented in the profession should be honored and emulated—as they are in film, sports and many other fields—the Awards have surprised nearly 3,000 educators since 1987 with individual, unrestricted $25,000 rewards, presented during all-school ceremonies filled with cheering students, colleagues, distinguished officials and media.
 Recipients, who become part of the National Milken Educator Network, are selected in early to mid-career for what they have achieved—and for the promise of what they will accomplish in the future.

 Often called the "Oscars of Teaching," the Milken Educator Award has become a national symbol of the crucial role that outstanding educators play in strengthening the skills, knowledge and experiences of the next generation of Americans and in encouraging talented young people to consider teaching as a career.

-Another organization creating exceptional learning opportunities for educators, students and the community at large is the Lowell Milken Center for Unsung Heroes.
-Established by Lowell in 2007 in collaboration with 1992 Kansas Milken Educator Norman Conard, the Center discovers, develops and communicates the stories of Unsung Heroes who have made a profound and positive difference on the course of history.
+Another organization creating exceptional learning opportunities for educators, students and the community at large is the Lowell Milken Center for Unsung Heroes (LMC).
+Established by Lowell in 2007 in collaboration with 1992 Kansas Milken Educator Norman Conard, LMC discovers, develops and communicates the stories of Unsung Heroes who have made a profound and positive difference on the course of history.
 Through student-driven, project-based learning, students and entire communities learn that each person—regardless of age or circumstances—has the responsibility and the power to take actions that create change by improving the lives of others.
 The Lowell Milken Center has reached over 1 million students in all 50 states, with growing global reach.
 The Hall of Unsung Heroes opened in 2016 at the Lowell Milken Center's Fort Scott, Kansas, headquarters, as a state-of-the-art museum and hub of research and discovery.

 Further education efforts championed by Lowell include the Hoffmitz Milken Center for Typography (HMCT) at Art Center College of Design, which honors the legacy of Leah Hoffmitz Milken, a letterform expert known for unique logotypes and typefaces and a legendary professor for two decades.
 The Center is dedicated to setting the global standard of excellence in typography and design education at a time of rapidly changing visual communication methods and devices.